 What kind of pictures are you looking for at The Censored Exhibition?

 The Censored Exhibitions presents fine art photography.
 The works chosen to be exhibited is chosen by our jury, who -- given their different backgrounds -- might look for different things.
-The works chosen are also to be exhibited together, which means they will have to fit some form of overall exhibition profile chosen by the jury during the selection.
+The works chosen are also to be exhibited together, which means they will have to fit an overall exhibition profile, which will be defined by the jury during the selection.
 However, the works must have been produced within the past three years.

 How many images can I submit?